14 Accessible Website Examples to Inspire Yours

 The ACLU website consciously uses structural elements such as heading tags, list elements, navigational elements, and header and footer elements.
 ARIA tags are present as well to provide enhanced meaning to the HTML, providing more context for accessibility software.

-ACLU: accessible website examples
+accessible website example, ACLU

 7. Partake Foods

-Not only is Partake Foods one of our favorite bakery websites — it’s also one of the most accessible ones out there.
 Users can explore the company’s allergen-free offerings via the mouse or the keyboard.
 In addition, there’s an accessibility toggle in the bottom right corner where you can adjust key elements such as text and cursor size, line height, hide images, stop animations, and even choose more readable fonts.

-Product pages are also accessible, with a simple and logically structured layout, tabbable elements, simple but engaging product descriptions and reviews, and nutrition facts (in text format, not just an image).
+What I like: The product pages are also accessible, with a simple and logically structured layout, tabbable elements, simple but engaging product descriptions and reviews, and nutrition facts (in text format, not just an image).

 8. Patagonia